Website Maintenance Plan – What It Is, What to Consider + Useful Tools

 Good user experience is crucial for establishing the company’s credibility and trust with customers, as 88% of site visitors are less likely to return after a bad experience.

-To maintain a user-friendly website, here are some measures to take on a quarterly basis:
+To avoid having a bad website design and maintain user-friendliness, here are some measures to take on a quarterly basis:

 - Review the web design.
 In addition to being visually attractive, the site should be functional, easy to navigate, and load fast.

 - Ensure web accessibility.
 For instance, include alt texts in all images and improve keyboard accessibility.

 - Check page elements.
 Ensure all CTA buttons, pop-ups, and contact forms work properly.

 - Make the website mobile-friendly.
 Start by running a mobile-friendly test and implementing its suggestions.

 - Conduct usability testing.
 To assess user interaction with your website before making new design decisions.